Jaymasters440/JaysPortfolio/README.md

 My Professional Portfolio containing my resume, contact info and a portfolio of projects.
  ## Description

   This is my Portfolio built with REACT and deployed on Heroku.
-It has a link to a resume which can be clicked on to downloaded.
-It also has featured projects with links to the projects as well.
+It has a link to a resume which can be clicked on to download the resume.
+It also has featured projects with links to the projects as well as clicable links for my Github and Linkedin account.

   ## Table of Contents